kerwinliao/kerwinliao.github.io/index.md

 ### Contact Me

-Do not hesitate to [contact](mailto:kerwin.p.lau@gmail.com) me if you want to share some idea with me or just want to know me more :-)
+Do not hesitate to [contact](mailto:kerwin.p.lau@gmail.com) me if you have more questions or want to share with me about your ideas towards my papers :-)